Seoul · Operators

 What the Seoul operator register costs in America.

 • Engineer-built websites and decks.
 Capability matrices, certification grids, and tolerance tables in the opening fold.
-The US procurement reader wants the US category, the US peer set, and the US outcome claim first, with the capability detail behind it for the engineer who joins call two.
+The US procurement buyer wants the US category, the US peer set, and the US outcome claim first, with the capability detail behind it for the engineer who joins call two.

 • Certification-led credibility.
 KS, KC, ISO, and customer-specific qualification framework as the opening signal.
 In Korea these are the category.
-In the US they are a procurement checkbox, useful at qualification stage, useless as the architecture that gets the firm into qualification in the first place.
+In the US they are a procurement checkbox, useful at qualification stage, useless as the architecture that gets the company into qualification in the first place.

 • Daepyo and senior bios led by group affiliation and chaebol-tenure.
 Career arcs through Samsung, LG, SK, or Hyundai listed as primary credentials.
-The US procurement reader is looking for a US peer they can place, not a parent-group lineage they have to research.
+The US procurement buyer is looking for a US peer they can place, not a parent-group lineage they have to research.

 The fix sequence